learn-academy-2023-alpha/week-7-assessment/interview-questions.md

-3. Based on your knowledge of Rails conventions, write a route for a webpage called "game" that takes in a parameter called "guess" with a controller called "main".

-  Your answer:

-4. Name three rails generator commands.
+3. Name three rails generator commands.
 What is created by each?

   Your answer: